-Members are also individuals, but because they exist as part of a household or organization, the relationship is managed at the parent level instead; this parent record is the member's primary entity.
-This is why we make it easy for you to view the member and primary entity at the same time by displaying the primary entity's side pane whenever you open a member record.
+Members are also individuals but exist as part of a Household or Organization.
+This means that the relationship is managed at the parent level instead because the parent record is the member's primary entity.
+The member's primary entity name is displayed on the record side panel when viewing the member record.

-The right side of the screen shows us Sandra's record page, which includes basic information, contact details, activities, relationships, notes, files and Sandra's record feed, all accessible from the page's tabs.
+The right-hand side of the screen shows me Dirk's record page, which includes basic information, contact details, activities, relationships, notes, files and Dirk's record Feed.
+These options are all accessible by selecting the page's tabs.

-The left side of the screen shows us the side pane for the "Montgomery, Sandra and James" household, which includes their assigned topics, servicing team, notes, files & contact details of the household's primary contact (Sandra) and partner (James).
+The left-hand side of the screen shows us the side panel for the "Feldman, Dirk & Anya" Household, which includes their assigned topics, servicing team, notes, files and contact details of the household's primary contact (Dirk) and partner (Anya).

-Members can be created in several different contexts:
+Users can create Household members in several different contexts:

-- When using the Add to Household and Add to Organization action, available to individuals, to add them to a new or existing household or organization
+- Using the Add to Household and Add to Organization action on an Individual record to add them to a new or existing Household or Organization.

-- When using the Add Household Member or Add Organization Member action, available to households and organizations, respectively
+- Selecting the Add Household Member or Add Organization Member action on a Household or Organization record.

-When you select one of these actions, you'll be asked to provide some basic information about the member, such as their name and contact details, before submitting the form and creating the record.
-One question, "How do they relate to this household/organization?" defines the member's role within the entity.
-Not all roles are created equally, though; some afford certain extra benefits to the member:
+After selecting one of these actions, you'll be asked to provide some basic information about the member, such as their name and contact details, before submitting the form and creating the record.
+Answering the "How do they relate to this household/organization?" question defines the member's role within the Key Entity.
+Some roles afford certain extra benefits to the member.

 - The Contacts Details section in the side pane contains information about members with Primary Contact or Partner.

-- The Preferred Phone and Preferred Email fields on household and organization records allow you to select fields from the Primary Contact and send back any changes made directly to the member record.
+- The Preferred Phone and Preferred Email fields on Household and Organization records allow you to select fields from the Primary Contact and send any changes made directly to the member record.

 We've highlighted known issues users may encounter when dealing with members and provided suggestions on how to resolve them below.
-If you need further assistance, don't hesitate to reach out to your system administrator or Practifi Client Success Manager.
+If you need further assistance, don't hesitate to reach out to your System Administrator, CSM or our Practifi Support team.

 - If you open a member record and the side pane isn't visible, check that the Primary Entity field on the record's Basics tab contains the right value.

-- Currently, Practifi does not support assigning definitions to members, meaning they cannot be recorded as influencers, prospects or clients (these definitions sit with the primary entity).
-Assigning definitions to members is technically possible by modifying data using tools outside the system; however, we don't recommend this approach.
+- Currently, Practifi does not support assigning definitions to members, meaning they cannot be recorded as Influencers, Prospects or Clients as these definitions sit with the primary entity.